jaeyk/tidytweetjson/README.md

 ## How to download HTML search results

 - This method still works as of Jun 13, 2020.
-However, ProQuest download policy can change policy anytime.
+However, please note that ProQuest download policy can change anytime.

 ## Usage